-A petition (or joint letter) is a formal written request to Yarra City Council which has been signed by at least twelve people (who each provide their name and street address).
+A petition (or joint letter) is a formal written request to Yarra City Council which has been signed by at least twelve people.
 Petitions express concern about an issue and request us to take action.

 Any person may organise a petition, but only a Councillor can 'table' it at a meeting of Council.
 When petitions are sent to Council, they are provided to Councillors to give them the opportunity to table them.

 What does a petition look like?

 A petition has two components: